awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    [ec2-user ~]$ sudo growpart /dev/xvdf 1
    ```

-1. \(Optional\) Use the lsblk command again to verify that the partitions reflect the increased volume size\.
+1. \(Optional\) To verify that the partitions reflect the increased volume size, use the lsblk command again\.

    ```
    [ec2-user ~]$ lsblk